 Analysis of connections between these domains and specific flourishing outcomes supported many of the school improvement practices typically undertaken in Christian schools (e.g., improving staff qualifications through hiring practices, promoting student well-being, responding well to students’ learning needs, providing ample classroom resources, and ensuring teachers develop caring relationships with students).

 Some findings, however, suggested schools pursue other efforts to promote flourishing—such as leaders’ engaging the larger community, ensuring teachers are oriented toward best practice, and promoting teachers’ engagement of students in deeper learning—with unexpected yet strong linkages to outcomes like spiritual formation and reduced teacher turnover.
 Along with the study’s methodology, these linkages are discussed in detail in the national report, Flourishing Schools: Research on Christian School Culture and Community.

 Future FSCI administrations, beginning in early spring 2020, will strengthen both the usefulness of findings for schools and the data set that informs the predictive nature of the FSCI.
-In addition to the national findings, participating schools receive a detailed report that identifies their school’s unique strengths, opportunities for growth, and benchmark scores against the national data set (schools that are interested in the 2020 administration of the FSCI can indicate so here).
+In addition to the national findings, participating schools receive a detailed report that identifies their school’s unique strengths, opportunities for growth, and benchmark scores against the national data set (schools that are interested in administering FSCI can register here).

-Future reports this coming spring will further unpack leadership constructs that are predictive of school flourishing, as well as examine linkages between flourishing and parent, student, and alumni satisfaction data.
+Future reports this coming spring (see here) will further unpack leadership constructs related to school flourishing.
 In the meantime, the national report details initial FSCI findings and the FSCM model for Christian educators which, when taken together, provide measurable signposts on a road map toward flourishing Christian schools.

 About the Authors